SerkanYildirim-GitHub/ELK-Stack-Project/README.md

 ## Elk Configuration

+- `Docker` is a software platform that enables you to build, test, and deploy applications quickly.

-Ansible was used to automate configuration of the ELK machine.
+- `Ansible` was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous for the following reasons:

 - Ansible lets you quickly deploy multi-tier applications by using a **YAML** playbook.
   `Time savings` translate to major reductions of costs before deployment and those associated with downtime.